1. Doesn't the school district already provide busing?

 Yes.
 All our buses are equipped with lap and shoulder seat belts.

 36. Do all riders have to wear their seat belts?

 Yes.
 All riders must wear a seat belt at all times without exception.

 37. What if my child has to cross the street?

-When getting off the bus, drivers will escort any children having to cross the street.
+When getting off the bus, drivers will escort any students having to cross the street.

 38. Can riders open the windows?